-Fifty years ago this April, the University of Notre Dame rugby club became the first team to represent the university in competition in Ireland.
+Fifty years ago as of April 2018, the University of Notre Dame rugby club became the first team to represent the university in competition in Ireland.
 Tom Condon, then a senior on the squad, recalls the momentous five-game tour.

 Late in the morning of April 14, 1968, 15 young men representing the University of Notre Dame jogged onto the rugby pitch in Limerick City.